 After an initial assessment, if family chooses follow-up, Dr. Nina Marie Devlin places great emphasis on an holistic approach and will where possible combine an individual care plan with therapy and if needed medication to ensure the best outcomes for young people.
 Known for both combining her previous experience as a general practitioner, she uses an integrative approach to mental health.
 Dr. Nina Marie will work together with parents and the young person to combine best mental health treatments with lifestyle changes, diet and exercise.

-– Ask your GP or consultant to see your child and make a referral to Dr. Nina Marie Devlin and please contact (via email only) our office on Mondays and Thursdays only for appointment.
+– Ask your GP or paediatric consultant to see your child ( this must be recent wthin the last 2 – 4 weeks) and make a referral to Dr. Nina Marie Devlin and please contact (via email only) our office on Mondays and Thursdays only for appointment.

 –Please note we cannot provide an emergency service and we ask you attend GP or AE if urgent concerns arise.